Edwardd02/FuXee/README.md

 2. Select your preferred language from the dropdown menu
 3. Use the following features:
    - Click "Browse" to select a folder containing files to rename
-   - Enter text to add as prefix or suffix
+   - Enter text to add as prefix or suffix (optional)
    - Choose whether to add text as prefix or suffix
    - Enter text to replace and replacement text (optional)
    - Click "Rename Files and Folders" to perform the renaming